You know what they say, behind every national treasure is a real gem.

 Meanwhile, public declarations of love aside, Hanks and Wilson also have to attend to the brass tacks of being married.

-As they enter their fourth decade together, they still make sure to do the little things, such as go on dates, whether it's to the Oscars or a local museum; take vacations (cycling and boating with Oprah, Bruce Springsteen and the Obamas, anyone?); and FaceTime when work inevitably keeps them apart.
+As they navigate their fourth decade together, they still make sure to do the little things, such as go on dates, whether it's to the Oscars or a local museum; take vacations (cycling and boating with Oprah, Bruce Springsteen and the Obamas, anyone?); and FaceTime when work inevitably keeps them apart.

 But they make it a point not to be separated for long and, whenever they can, they go together.
 Wilson has traveled the globe with Hanks on shoots, they've worked together on occasion, such as on Sleepless in Seattle and That Thing You Do—and when she went on tour with her band in 2016, she had to get a bigger bed for her tour bus because her husband was coming along for the ride.